What is Node JS Used for in 2024 – Complete Guide

 Its I/O operations don’t block one another, so you can read files, send emails, and query a database simultaneously.

-Node.js Wins With Ubiquity
+Node.js Wins with Ubiquity

 Using Node JS makes JavaScript more versatile, as it can run on the client’s browser and server.